Website Monetization

 - For example, a developer who shares Python tutorials might sell a $15 eBook or course that builds on their free content.

-- Many web apps adopt a freemium model, where the basic version is free, while advanced features are locked behind a paid “Pro” tier.
-This helps attract a user base while generating recurring revenue from those who need more.
+- This helps attract a user base while generating recurring revenue from those who need more.

 These methods typically yield higher profit margins but require more effort, time and resources to develop, support and promote effectively.